 A sealed record still exists but is typically only accessible by law enforcement agencies.
 Expunged records are effectively invisible on a person's background check.
-If a person had one conviction on their record and had it expunged, they could accurately answer "No" to the question, "Have you ever been convicted of a crime?"
+If someone had one conviction on their record and had it expunged, they could accurately answer "No" to the question, "Have you ever been convicted of a crime?"

 Job seekers whose criminal histories make it harder to find employment can explore having their records sealed or expunged.
 At backgroundchecks.com, we've designed a program called MyClearStart to help employers get information about expungement into the hands of their applicants.

 Do traffic tickets show on criminal background checks?